Tom Muck

 Crate GT-80

 Crate GT-80 This was my main amp in the late 90's in Sinister Grin, aka the "Chair Amp".
 It puts out 80 watts and sounds great, especially after a tube replacement, but has recently blown up.
 Fixing it might cost more than it's worth, but I'll investigate a fix.
 I picked up a second one on eBay for under $100, but it came damaged.
+Update: got the amp fixed, but I have not used it on a gig yet.

 Custom Bogen clone PA head